LRGASP/lrgasp-simulation/README.md

-# A pipeline for simulation RNA sequencing data
+# A pipeline for simulating RNA sequencing data

 ## About the pipeline

-This pipeline is designed for simulating an RNA sequencing datasets (PacBio, Oxford Nanopore, Illumina) based on provided reference data and expression profile.
-Basically, it is a wrapper for several sequencing data simulation tools:
+This pipeline is designed for simulating RNA sequencing datasets that includes PacBio, Oxford Nanopore and Illumina reads based on the provided reference data and expression profile.
+Basically, it is a wrapper for several simulation tools:
 - [IsoSeqSim](https://github.com/yunhaowang/IsoSeqSim)
 - [Trans-NanoSim](https://github.com/bcgsc/NanoSim)
 - [RSEM simulator](http://deweylab.biostat.wisc.edu/rsem/README.html)